 God… is himself in the making, and his divine quality or deity a stage in time beyond the human quality.
 And as the root and leaves and sap of the plant feed its flower, so the whole world, as so far unrolled in the process of time, flowers into deity… God’s deity is thus the new quality of the universe which emerges in its forward movement in time.
 (Alexander 1939: 330)

 God is transcendent in the sense that he is still in the making, and immanent in the sense that he will bloom from the whole world.

-There is very little secondary literature on Alexander's theism; an exception is Titus (1933).
-Limited discussions can also be found in McCarthy (1948) and Stiernotte (1954).
-However, emergentist theologies—positions holding that in some sense God will emerge from the universe—are currently enjoying a revival.
-In this context, Clayton (2004) discusses Alexander's system as a rival to his own.
+Extended discussions of Alexander’s theism can be found in Titus (1933) and Thomas (2016).
+More limited discussions can be found in McCarthy (1948) and Stiernotte (1954).
+Emergentist theologies—positions holding that in some sense God will emerge from the universe—are currently enjoying a revival, and in this context Clayton (2004) discusses Alexander’s system as a rival to his own.

 In a late series of papers following the publication of Space, Time, and Deity, Alexander reportedly came across the system of Spinoza for the first time.
 In these papers—including Spinoza and Time (1921a) and “Lessons from Spinoza” (1927)—Alexander reconstructs his system as a “gloss” of Spinoza.

 Alexander argues that philosophy and physics has only just begun to “Take time seriously”, and had Spinoza been aware of these developments, his ontology would ultimately have resembled Alexander’s.
 Alexander particularly refers to the thesis that space and time should be combined into the four dimensional manifold spacetime.